ansonliao/Selenium-Extensions/README.md

 ## Visual TestNG test suite XML generation
 No need to provide TestNG test suite XMl file to start the test, TestNG test suite XML file will be generated programmatically.

+## Test Report
+After test completed, Extents test report can be found `target/ExtentReports.html`.

+### Screenshot for test fail
+Screenshot can be found at `target/screenshots` for the test failed.

 ## Multiple browsers support
 Browser support: